 The Historic Center of Queretaro is quite remarkable in maintaining the old colonial architecture and street plan side by side with the twisting alleys of Indian quarters.
 All this history is peppered with modern hotels, shops, and restaurants.
 The Otomi, the Tarasco, the Chichimeca, and the Spanish settlers lived together harmoniously in the town, which stands out for the many ornate civil and religious Baroque monuments from its golden age in the 17th and 18th centuries.

 At the time, supplying the vital liquid was one of the city’s most serious problems.
 Legend has it that Marques offered it as proof of love for a nun named Sister Marcela Nasturtium.
-The 74 pink stone arches measure 1,280 m in length and its height reaches 23 m.
+The 74 pink stone arches measure 1,280 m in length and their height reaches 23 m.

 Cerro de las Campanas (Hill of the Bells) has great historical importance because it was the scene of the struggle between the Republic and the Empire.
 Austrian Archduke Maximilian of Habsburg, Emperor of Mexico appointed by the Conservatives, was shot here by General Miguel Miramon and Tomas Mejia.
 This began the period known as the Restoration of the Republic.

-Peña de Bernal With 350 meters (1,148 ft) high, 4’000,000 tons and 10’000,000 years old; this monolith, located in the Sierra Gorda of Queretaro, is considered the world’s third-largest, after the Gibraltar Rock in Spain and the Sugar Bread in Brazil.
+Peña de Bernal With 350 meters (1,148 ft) high, 4’000,000 tons, and 10’000,000 years old; this monolith, located in the Sierra Gorda of Queretaro, is considered the world’s third-largest, after the Gibraltar Rock in Spain and the Sugar Bread in Brazil.

 At the foot of the rock, we will find Villa de Bernal, a Magical Town with beautiful portals, cobblestone streets with an irregular layout, taverns, restaurants, handicrafts, traditional food stands, museums, and colorful houses.